plokhotnyuk/actors/README.md

 1. Benchmark freeze with Java ForkJoinPool baked by 1 thread on 8u40, 8u45, 8u51 and some early 8u60 ea builds, please see details here: https://bugs.openjdk.java.net/browse/JDK-8078490

-W/A is to upgrade to latest Java 8 build or to use latest jsr166.jar (link to download http://gee.cs.oswego.edu/dl/jsr166/dist/jsr166.jar) in working directory with following JVM option to pick it up: `-Xbootclasspath/p:jsr166.jar`
+W/A is to upgrade to latest Java 8 build (8u60-b27 or above) or to use latest jsr166.jar (link to download http://gee.cs.oswego.edu/dl/jsr166/dist/jsr166.jar) in working directory with following JVM option to pick it up: `-Xbootclasspath/p:jsr166.jar`

 ## Test result descriptions